 900g cooking apples peeled, cored and chopped

-3. Evenly distribute the blackberries on top and cover with a layer of sugar.
-Give it another mix being careful not to squash the blackberries and put to one side.
+2. Evenly distribute the blackberries on top and cover with a layer of sugar.
+Give it another mix being careful so as not to squash the blackberries and put to one side.

-4. If using whole hazelnuts, pour them into a plastic bag and give them a bash with a rolling pin to break them up a bit (be sure not to break them up too finely though, you still want a bit of texture.)
+3. If using whole hazelnuts, pour into a plastic bag and give them a bash with a rolling pin to break them up (be sure not to break them up too finely, you still want a bit of texture).

-5. In another bowl, add the flour, sugar, cinnamon, oats, crushed hazels nuts and a pinch of salt.
-Give it a mix and then add the cold cubed butter.
-With your hands rub the butter into the mix until you have breadcrumbs.
+4. In a large mixing bowl, add the flour, sugar, cinnamon, oats, crushed hazelnuts and a good pinch of salt.
+Mix together and add the cold cubed butter.
+Using your hands, rub the butter into the mix until you have breadcrumbs.

-6. Using a spoon sprinkle the crumb evenly on top of your fruit and then pop it in the oven for 35-40 minutes (or until the top is golden brown and you can see the fruit bubbling up the sides).
+5. Sprinkle the crumb evenly on top of the fruit before baking in an oven for 35-40 minutes (or until the top is golden brown and you can see the fruit bubbling up the sides).
 Serve with custard.
-What’s not to like?

 If you’ve had a go at making my crumble or any of my recipes I’d love to hear about it @corrieheale firstname.lastname@example.org